biffbash/HIPXX/0000-template.md

 # Deployment Impact
 [deployment-impact]: #deployment-impact

+The network performance with the obfuscating randomness removed will be alot more transparent to all users .

-current users can re-assert their antenna settings under custom antenna. a firmware update with support for the new custom antenna fields may be required so devices can display their information correctly, and the handling of the data packets flagged with a repeater byte will have to be supported.
+Current users can re-assert their antenna settings under custom antenna. a firmware update with support for the new custom antenna fields may be required so devices can display their information correctly, and the handling of the data packets flagged with a repeater byte will have to be supported.
 Describe how this design will be deployed and any potential impact it may have on current users of this project.